awesto/django-shop/docs/customer-model.rst

 False; its associated User model is inactive and has an unusable password.

-On the way the the checkout, a customer must declare himself, whether to continue as guest, to sign in or to register himself with a new account.
-In the former case (customer becomes guest), the user object remains as it is: Inactive and with an unusable password.
+On the way the the checkout, a customer must declare himself, whether to continue as guest, to sign in using an existing account or to register himself with a new account.
+In the former case (customer wishes to proceed as guest), the user object remains as it is: Inactive and with an unusable password.
 In the second case, the visitor signs in using Django's default authentication backends.
 Here the cart's content is merged with the already existing cart of that user object.
 In the latter case (customer registers himself), the user object is recycled and becomes an active Django User object, with a password and an email address.

 Authenticating against the Email Address